|

 • Start training early.

-• Make sure your puppy is at least eight weeks old before you start training.
+• Ensure your puppy is at least eight weeks old before beginning training.

 • Establish dominance early.
 If you don’t, your terrier will easily assert itself as the head of your household.